svj-aventador/xrpl-dev-portal/content/tutorials/manage-account-settings/set-up-multi-signing.md

 Make sure that the [Transaction Result](transaction-results.html) is [**tesSUCCESS**](tes-success.html).
 Otherwise, the transaction failed.
 If you have a problem in stand-alone mode or a non-production network, check that [multi-sign is enabled](start-a-new-genesis-ledger-in-stand-alone-mode.html#settings-in-new-genesis-ledgers).

-**Note:** Without the [MultiSignReserve amendment][], the more members in the SignerList, the more XRP your address must have for purposes of the [owner reserve](reserves.html#owner-reserves).
-If your address does not have enough XRP, the transaction fails with [tecINSUFFICIENT_RESERVE](tec-codes.html).
-With the [MultiSignReserve amendment][] enabled, the XRP your address must have for purposes of the [owner reserve](reserves.html#owner-reserves) is 5 XRP, regardless of the number of members in the SignerList.
+**Note:** Without the [MultiSignReserve amendment][], the more members in the SignerList, the more SGY your address must have for purposes of the [owner reserve](reserves.html#owner-reserves).
+If your address does not have enough SGY, the transaction fails with [tecINSUFFICIENT_RESERVE](tec-codes.html).
+With the [MultiSignReserve amendment][] enabled, the SGY your address must have for purposes of the [owner reserve](reserves.html#owner-reserves) is 5 SGY, regardless of the number of members in the SignerList.
 See also: [SignerLists and Reserves](signerlist.html#signerlists-and-reserves).

 ## 4. Wait for validation